-Third, the publicly-announced mission of MOL must continue to be expressed solely as "the investigation and development of manned orbital capabilities.
+orbital capabilities."
 It should be noted that MOL is not a break with the past military space program.
 Dynasoar, which was a manned military space program since the 1950's, was cancelled because it was aimed toward the development of advanced reentry techniques and replaced by MOL to study man's capability in space.
 MOL should therefore produce no new objection.
-The MOL program was announced in December 1963 and \$150 Million was included in the FY 66 budget.
+The MOL program was announced in December 1963 and \$150 million was included in the FY 66 budget.

 Fourth, the United States should be prepared to re-affirm its abhorrence of orbiting weapons and advise that no U.S. satellite -- operational or developmental -- carries weapons of any kind.
+Statements should be made to apply to both manned and unmanned satellites and not in direct context with MOL.
 In view of its present agreement to ban weapons of destruction from orbit, this re-affirmation is somewhat trivial in impact; the believers will believe and the accusers will remain unconvinced.